 Our women’s group at church just participated in a little service project for the local children’s home.
 When the kids leave the children’s home, they get a drawstring bag with a blanket, a stuffed animal, a book, and a hygiene kit.
 We got together about a week ago to sew the bags and some blankets.
 One of the women from church makes and sells fleece blankets, so she donated a huge bag of scraps for us to use.
 My challenge: figure out how to make fleece blankets from just the scraps.
 So if you’ve got a bunch of fleece scraps laying around, here’s something that you can do with it!
+Also take a look at these easy homemade blanket tutorials.

 Cut the fleece into 16 10 x 10 inch squares.
 You can make them any size you want, you’ll just end up with a different size blanket or need to cut more or less squares.
 This makes a blanket that would be a good size for a baby or toddler.
 Just cut more if you want it to be bigger.
 Lay the squares out in an arrangement that looks nice.
 I’m a little OCD, so I always try to make a pattern.
 I’ve already done some of the pinning here, but you get the idea.